 It’s no secret that I am a massive Nintendo geek!
-I have recently spent a lot of time reading reviews of the Nintendo Switch console and games.
-So I’m keen to find out the answer to my question: Is the Nintendo Switch educational?
-I haven’t bought the system yet as I know won’t get much time to play without the kids joining in.
-I want to make game purchases they’ll be able to enjoy too.
-With this in mind, I decided to hold back and research lots, before making my purchase.
+I have recently spent a lot of time reading reviews of the Nintendo Switch console and games, before finally buying the console.
+So if you too are looking for the answer to my question… Is the Nintendo Switch educational?
+Read on to find out!
+If you want to make game purchases the kids will be able to enjoy, while learning a thing or two, this is the post for you.

 Technology For Kids